 Eastern Tibet (Kham and Amdo)

 Spring and Fall are good times to visit Kham or Amdo, while the rainy season of July and August can play havoc with the roads.
 The rainy season can include June and September, though people still definitely go and have great trips during those months.
+We spent a month mostly in Kham in 2015 and had clear skies almost every day, almost everywhere except on the passes and a quick flurry of snow at Dzogchen, which was followed by a brilliant sunny day.
 From mid November to March, cold and bad road conditions make for an unfavorable time to visit Eastern Tibet.
-Your best bet for planning travel to this region is to contact one of the Kham or Amdo Tibetan tour guides recommended here, and consult with them about the best time for the places you would like to go.
+Your best bet for planning travel to this region is to contact us for an introduction to one of the Kham or Amdo Tibetan tour guides we recommend, and consult with them about the best time for the places you would like to go.
 They can also offer you updated information about areas that China restricts access to in this area.
 (Sorry, we could not find reliable averages or graphs for any areas other than Lhasa.)

 The Mount Kailash area, in Western Tibet is at high altitude and quite cold.
 Tour agencies generally run trips from May through September, with September being particularly good.
-Even in this period, the temperature can bottom out at night on the high points of the journey.
-July and August can be dicey due to summer rains, and winter is just plain out of bounds for your average tourist.
+Even in this period, the temperature can bottom out at night on the high points of the journey, and you can get rain, as we did in mid to late September in 2017.
+July and August can be dicey due to summer rains, and winter is just plain out of bounds.

 Online weather services for some cities in Tibet: